 Fuel Safety staff review plans and information submitted for Fuel Safety permits and using the permit database, perform random audit inspections to ensure Code and Regulation compliance.

-An Alert informs stakeholders of imminent danger to a safety issue, that if not addressed will likely lead to health and safety consequences.
+Safety Alert: imminent danger to a safety issue, that if not addressed will likely lead to health and safety consequences.

-A Bulletin informs stakeholders about non-imminent danger practices or procedures, which may have a level of safety risk if not addressed as soon as possible.
+Safety Bulletin: non-imminent danger practices or procedures, which may have a level of safety risk if not addressed as soon as possible.

-A Directive informs stakeholders of an interpretation or application of the act, regulations or standards of the regulation, which require action.
+Safety Directive: an interpretation or application of the act, regulations or standards of the regulation, which require action.
 A Directive is legally binding and must be followed by the affected stakeholder.

-A Notice is to provide stakeholders with informative, non urgent, proactive communication on safety issue.
+Safety Notice: informative, non urgent, proactive communication on safety issue.